mmu-webdesign/l4-IWD-web-block/rwd-02-start-coding.md

 ---

+### Test the files

+> **DO NOT use Internet Explorer or MicroSoft Edge browsers**.
+Use Chrome and/or Firefox.
+Safari is OK, but can cause some issues.

 - Test `index.html` in a browser.
 - Check `layout.css` is working by adding the line:

 ```
 * { border:1px solid red; }
  ```
 - Save `layout.css` and re-load `index.html` in the browser.
 Everything should get a red border.
 Yes?
 Then you can delete this line of CSS.

 ### Your *root* folder